Dalton, Hill TD passes lift Saints over Falcons 21-18 - WHIZ News

 PEES HOSPITALIZED

-Falcons defensive coordinator Dean Pees was injured when he was run into by Shaheed as he fielded a punted ball during pre-game warmups.
-Pees, 73, was taken off the field on a stretcher and taken to a hospital for observation.
-The Falcons described Pees as “stable, alert and responsive” when he left the Superdome.
+Falcons defensive coordinator Dean Pees was briefly hospitalized when he was run into by Shaheed as he fielded a punted ball during pre-game warmups.
+Pees, 73, was taken off the field on a stretcher but released from the hospital in time to fly home with the team.

 INJURIES